yandex-cloud/docs/en/network-load-balancer/operations/internal-lb-create.md

 {% note info %}

+To create an internal network load balancer, you need the `load-balancer.privateAdmin` role.

+{% endnote %}

+{% note info %}

 The internal load balancer's listener is assigned a random IP address from the range belonging to the selected [subnet](../../vpc/concepts/network.md#subnet).

 {% endnote %}